yukun-dong/how-to/[Document]-Display-Existing-Web-App-in-Teams-(Preview-feature).md

 Ensure that you adhere to the following prerequisites for your existing app:
 * Allow your tab pages to be discovered in an iFrame, using X-Frame-Options and Content-Security-Policy HTTP response headers.
-  * Set header: Content-Security-Policy: frame-ancestors teams.microsoft.com *.teams.microsoft.com *.skype.com
+  * Set header: `Content-Security-Policy: frame-ancestors teams.microsoft.com *.teams.microsoft.com *.skype.com`
-  * For Internet Explorer 11 compatibility, set X-Content-Security-Policy.
+  * For Internet Explorer 11 compatibility, set `X-Content-Security-Policy`.
-  * Alternately, set header X-Frame-Options: ALLOW-FROM https://teams.microsoft.com/.
+  * Alternately, set header `X-Frame-Options: ALLOW-FROM https://teams.microsoft.com/`.
 This header is deprecated but still accepted by most browsers.

 * Browsers same-origin policy restriction prevents webpages from making requests to different domains than the served web page.
 So, you can redirect the configuration or content page to another domain or subdomain.
-Your cross-domain navigation logic needs to allow the Teams client to validate the origin against a static validDomains list in the app manifest when loading or communicating with the tab.
+Your cross-domain navigation logic needs to allow the Teams client to validate the origin against a static `validDomains` list in the app manifest when loading or communicating with the tab.
 * Microsoft Teams tab doesn't support the ability to load intranet websites that use self-signed certificates.